Ismaeel-Moussa/DVLD_Project/README.md

 # DVLD - Driver and Vehicle Licensing Directorate

 ## Overview
-The **Driver and Vehicle Licensing Directorate (DVLD)** system is a comprehensive solution designed to manage the core functionalities of the DVLD, including handling people, drivers, users, applications, tests, and licenses.
-This project showcases a robust implementation of a desktop application using **.NET (Windows Forms)** and **C#**, following a **3-Tier Architecture** for scalability and maintainability.
+The Driver and Vehicle Licensing Directorate (DVLD) system is a comprehensive desktop application developed using .NET (Windows Forms) and C#.
+It employs a 3-Tier Architecture to ensure scalability and maintainability.
+The system manages core functionalities of the DVLD, including handling individuals, drivers, users, applications, tests, and licenses.
+Data management is facilitated through Microsoft SQL Server, with data access implemented via ADO.NET.

 ## Features
 - **Application Management**: Allows users to submit and manage applications for various license types: